ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 #### Number of Orders by Day of the Week and Hour of the Day

+To understand how order volume varies across different times, I queried the database and created visualizations by day of week and hour of day, as follows:

 ```python
 # Query: total orders per day of week & hour of day
 query ="""